Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Numerical Properties

-To obtain the extracted factors, by the two-way projected PCA of Sections 2, we first examine the eigenvalues of the sample covariance matrices $\wh \bS_1$ and $\wh\bS_2$.
-From Figure~A1, we see that the largest eigenvalues of $\wh\bS_1$ and $\wh\bS_2$ are much larger than the others.
-Therefore, we choose $\wh k_1=\wh k_2=1$, and the recovered matrix-variate factors are shown in the upper panel of Figure~A2 and their corresponding spectrum densities in the lower panel.
-From Figure~A2, we see that the $[1,1]$-factor process has a flat spectrum which implies that it is a white noise by itself.
+To obtain the extracted factors, by the two-way projected PCA of Section 2, we first examine the eigenvalues of the sample covariance matrices $\wh \bS_1$ and $\wh\bS_2$.
+From Figure~A.2 of the supplement, we see that the largest eigenvalues of $\wh\bS_1$ and $\wh\bS_2$ are much larger than the others.
+Therefore, we choose $\wh k_1=\wh k_2=1$, and the recovered matrix-variate factors are shown in the upper panel of Figure~A.3 and their corresponding spectrum densities in the lower panel.
+From Figure~A.3, we see that the $[1,1]$-factor process has a flat spectrum which implies that it is a white noise by itself.
 However, this does not violate our assumptions as we seek a matrix-variate factor process that captures most dynamic information of the data.
-It is possible that some component series in the factor matrix is not auto-correlated, but dynamically cross-dependent.
-In this particular instance, if we consider the lag-1 to the lag-5 cross-correlations between the $[1,2]$-factor and the $[2,2]$-factor and test for the null hypothesis of zero cross correlation between them using the long-run covariance matrix calculated by the method in \cite{andrews1991}, the smallest one sided $p$-value is 0.10 which occurs at the lag-5 with the correlation -0.05, implying that some weak cross-dependence might exist.
+It is possible that some component series in the factor matrix is not auto-correlated, especially for asset return series, but the entire matrix-variate factor process is dynamically dependent.

-Next we examine and compare the forecasting performance of the extracted factors via the proposed method (denoted by proposal) and those by \cite{gaotsay2021c}(denoted by GT) and \cite{wang2018} (denoted by WLC).
-We estimate the models using the data in the time span $[1,\tau]$ with $\tau=558,...,678-h$ for the $h$-step ahead forecasts, i.e., we use returns of the last five years for out-of-sample forecasts, where we employ a simple AR(1) (SAR) model for each detected common factor to produce forecasts.
+Next we examine and compare the forecasting performance of the extracted factors via the proposed method (denoted by proposal) and those by \cite{gaotsay2021c}(denoted by GT), \cite{wang2018} (denoted by WLC), \cite{chenfan2023} (denoted by CF) with $\alpha=-1$ therein, and \cite{yu2022} (denoted by YHKZ).
+We estimate the models using the data in the time span $[1,\tau]$ with $\tau=558,...,678-h$ for the $h$-step ahead forecasts, i.e., we use returns of the last five years for out-of-sample forecasts, where we employ a simple AR(1) model for each detected common factor to produce forecasts.
+We also fit a scalar AR(1) (denoted by SAR) model to each individual return series as a benchmark approach.
 The following two criteria are used to measure the forecast errors:

 and